MostafaRastegar/context-store/README.md

 4. **Subscriber Isolation**: Ability to subscribe to specific parts of the state rather than the whole.

 5. **Deep Equality Checking**: To prevent unnecessary renders, only actual changes result in subscriber notifications.
+Supports complex data types including Arrays, Dates, Maps, Sets, and deeply nested objects.

+6. **Error Handling**: Comprehensive error management with custom error types (`StateUpdateError`, `SubscriptionError`, `StoreError`) for better debugging experience.

+7. **Performance Optimization**:
+   - Shallow comparison options for simple objects
+   - Memoization in hooks to prevent unnecessary re-subscriptions
+   - Automatic cleanup of empty listener sets
+   - Optimized change detection

+8. **Development Support**: Built-in logging system and debugging tools for development and testing.

+## Performance Considerations

+For optimal performance:

+1. **Use specific hooks**: Prefer `useStoreKey` and `useStoreKeys` over `useStore` when possible
+2. **Avoid whole-store subscriptions**: Only subscribe to parts of state you actually need
+3. **Consider shallow comparison**: For simple state structures, shallow comparison is faster
+4. **Monitor listener counts**: Use `getListenersInfo()` to check for memory leaks or excessive subscriptions
+5. **Batch updates**: Multiple `setState` calls in the same synchronous execution will be batched automatically

 ## License